 5) Writing to Demonstrate Learning

-Through professional learning and personalized coaching, educators learn ways to improve student engagement, content knowledge, and collaboration through rigorous instruction using ALM tools and structures.
-These include instructional strategies that are to be intentionally selected to align with academic purposes.
-ALM’s approach also encourages schools to develop a literacy leadership team that encompasses teachers from a variety of content areas.
+Through professional learning, personalized coaching, and literacy leadership, educators and administrators learn ways to improve student engagement, content knowledge, and collaboration through rigorous instruction using ALM tools and structures.
+These include instructional strategies that are intentionally selected to align with academic purposes.
+ALM’s approach encourages schools to develop a literacy leadership team that encompasses teachers from a variety of content areas.

 the ALM advances: